What Makes Us Unique

-A highly recognized program locally, nationally and internationally, EPCS provides an exemplary early education and care to local neighborhoods and the Tufts community.
-EPCS is a leader and a wealth of resources to the community of educators and schools.
-At Eliot-Pearson, we strive to be diverse and inclusive in all forms (culture, race, language, physical, mental, and social-emotional abilities, learning styles, ethnicity, family structure, religion, sexual orientation, gender, age and socio-economic difference) and provide an ideal early education setting as a model lab school for children, families, educators and researchers.
+A highly recognized program among local, national, and international educational communities, EPCS offers an exemplary early education and care to local neighborhoods and the Tufts community, and provides leadership and a wealth of resources to the community of educators and schools.
+At Eliot-Pearson, we strive to be diverse and inclusive in all identity dimensions (culture, race, language, physical, mental, and social-emotional abilities, learning styles, ethnicity, family structure, religion, sexual orientation, gender, age and socio-economic difference) and to afford an ideal early education setting as a model lab school for children, families, educators and researchers.

-Student Observation, Learning & Internship Site: EPCS serves as a site for student observations to complete course assignments and final projects across the university.
-The school provides the platform for student research and final projects through classroom and child observations and field experiences.
-Students enrolled in Tufts University courses are able to observe children first hand in our lab setting behind observation booths.
+EPCS serves as a site for student observations required to complete course assignments and final projects across the university.
+The school provides the platform for student research that involve classroom and child observations and field experiences.
+Students enrolled in Tufts University courses are able to observe children first-hand behind observation booths.

-Guided observation and learning site: EPCS is recognized locally, nationally and internationally as an exemplary lab school, early childhood teacher preparation, and a research site.
+EPCS is recognized locally, nationally and internationally as an outstanding lab school, early childhood teacher preparation site, and research center.
 The school offers guided observation and serves as a learning site for local and international educators and administrators throughout the year.
-Below are some examples of international visitors in recent years.

-Special Education Services: We are a high quality and inclusive environment with an exceptional student teacher ration, allowing us to serve an average of 20% of students who present with mild to moderate special needs.
-The school provides opportunities for students in the public school system may who may not be mainstreamed due to lack of resources or expertise.
+We offer high quality, inclusive learning environments with an exceptional student-to-teacher ratio.
+This allows us to serve classroom groups with an average of 20% comprising of children with mild to moderate special needs, and offer opportunities for children in the public school system who may not be mainstreamed due to lack of resources or expertise.